 Higher education institutions are in a unique position to meet current and prospective students where they spend most of their time: on social media.
 The changing digital landscape, mixed with demands to increase enrollment numbers at higher ed institutions, puts higher ed marketing professionals in a position of power.
 But, without an understanding of best practices, that power could have a negative impact on others’ perceptions of your school.

 The good news?
 Higher ed institutions actually see a higher level of engagement across all social platforms when compared with other industries.
 According to the Rival IQ 2017 Social Media Benchmark Report, higher education institutions see a 3.5 percent average engagement rate on Instagram, compared to 1.66 percent across all industries.
-With 90 percent of 18-29-year-olds using social media regularly, your institution has the opportunity to tap into—and influence—one of the largest market segments available today.
+With 90 percent of 18- to 29-year-olds using social media regularly, your institution has the opportunity to tap into—and influence—one of the largest market segments available today.

 Here are seven secrets to solving social media at your higher education institution: